ChaoticAkantor/CARPG/README.md

 	}

 3. Go into Sven Co-op/svencoop/scripts/plugins and ensure you have a folder called "store" without the quotes, if you do not, you will need to create a blank folder and name it "store".
 If not, the plugin will not have the required access to store player data, as I don't think Angelscript has permission or functions to create folders, only text files.

+ENSURE THE PLUGIN FOLDER IS NAMED AS ABOVE, OR IT WON'T LOAD!